School of Nursing

 NUR 690 Role Seminar

-Because the M.S. in nursing program includes supervised clinical experiences and our desire to maintain a high quality program, the nursing faculty reserves the right to limit enrollments.
-The number of students accepted varies by program (Family Nurse, Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, and Adult-Gerontology Acute Care Nurse Practitioner) and is based on clinical cohorts.
+Because the M.S. in nursing program includes supervised clinical experiences and the desire to maintain a high quality program, the nursing faculty reserves the right to limit enrollments.
+The number of students accepted varies by program (Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, and Adult-Gerontology Acute Care Nurse Practitioner) and is based on clinical cohorts.
 Admission to the program is highly selective.
 The graduate program in nursing seeks candidates whose baccalaureate preparation, scholastic achievement, professional experience, interest, motivation, and references are predictive of successful graduate study.

 Each student's application for admission will be evaluated based on a composite of the following recommended standards.